awsdocs/amazon-dynamodb-developer-guide/doc_source/SQLtoNoSQL.CreateTable.md

 ## DynamoDB<a name="SQLtoNoSQL.CreateTable.DynamoDB"></a>

-Use the `CreateTable` action to create a table, specifying parameters as shown following:
+Use the `CreateTable` action to create a provisioned mode table, specifying parameters as shown following:

 ```
 {